The King Bee knows all!

 All this being said, this is an outdoor physical activity and accidents can happen.
 A liability waiver will be required of every adventurer before we disembark.

 Q2.How long does the adventure last?

 This is entirely up to you and your group.
 Trips can last anywhere between 2 and 6 hours.
-The King Bee recommends the full run to ensure youre getting the most out of the experience.
+The Hive recommends the full run to ensure youre getting the most out of the experience.
 So kick back, let the river do most of the work and you'll be able to happily float to our destination

 Q3.
 I've never dont this before, I don't know how to kayak.
 I'm not sure I can do this.

 This isn't really a question but that's okay.